gabrivoy/masters-puc-chain6-h-rl/README.md

 # Simple Chain6 Environment for Hierarchical vs Flat RL Comparison

-This repository contains a compact, reproducible setup to compare tabular Q-learning (flat) vs a tabular hierarchical controller on the classic Chain6 environment.
+This repository contains a compact, reproducible setup to compare tabular Q-learning (flat) vs a tabular hierarchical controller on a simple Chain6 (6 linked states) environment.
 The goal is to show how temporal abstraction (sub-goals/options) helps discover a delayed reward path that is hard for flat exploration.

 ## Quickstart